TheWiseCoder/Dynworks/dynvector-benchmark/README.md

 or simply
 `dynvector_destroy(Id),`
 `dynvector_create(Id),`
-since `dynvector_destroy/1` fails silently when there is nothing to destroy.
+since `dynvector_destroy/1` will not fail or complain when there is nothing to destroy.
 Note that the *dynvector*'s size (or the maximum number of cells it may contain) is not specified, as it grows and shrinks dynamically as needed.

 A *dynvector* may also be created indirectly with `dynvector_list(+Id, +List)`, which causes the content of *List* to be loaded onto the *dynvector*, creating it anew or, if it already exists, replacing its contents.